jewelry

 Art Nouveau - A decorative art movement of the late Victorian and early 20th century period characterized by flowy floraform designs.

 Bakelite - Named after the inventor Leo Baekeland this early plastic was invented in the first decade of the 20th century and was widely used in product and jewelry design throughout the middle part of the century.
 The words catalin and bakelite are associated with brand names of the manufacturers and tend to be used interchangeably as a generic term for the same phenolic plastic material.
 Highly collected, this material came in a wide array of colors and was used in everything from silverware handles to multicolored child’s crib toys.
 The jewelry made from bakelite can be very expensive now and there are reproductions and fakes on the market so buy from a reputable dealer.
-Many less experienced dealers will mark items bakelite that aren’t so learn how to test bakelite yourself if this is a field of collecting you enjoy.
+Many less experienced dealers will mark items bakelite that aren’t so learn how to test bakelite yourself.

 Baguette - a rectangularly cut stone.